AP Top 25: Indiana jumps in at 17; Ohio State moves up to 3 - WHIZ News

-Indiana jumped into The Associated Press college football poll Sunday after pulling off the weekend’s most dramatic upset and Ohio State moved up to No. 3 following a dominant season debut.
+Indiana jumped into The Associated Press college football poll at No. 17 on Sunday after pulling off the weekend’s most dramatic upset and Ohio State moved up to No. 3 following a dominant season debut.

 Clemson remained a rock-solid No. 1 and Alabama was No. 2.
 The Tigers received 52 first-place votes and the Crimson Tide got the remaining 10.